MathisHammel/DistributedFileSystem/README.md

 To install those dependencies, use pip : `pip install flask`

 # Functionalities
 The system allows to pull files and push them back on the server after editing them.
-Everytime a file is pulled from the file servers for edition, a lock is put on the file so other users cannot edit it at the same time.
+Every time a file is pulled from the file servers for edition, a lock is put on the file so other users cannot edit it at the same time.
 A lock can be broken by anyone and the corresponding file gets immediately locked for the user who broke the lock.

 Every user can see and edit all the files in the system, as well as the identity of the user who owns the lock (if there is one) for each file.